Greetings and welcome, ladies and gentlemen, music lovers, thrill seekers, conversationalists, sports fans all across the fruited plane.

 There never are.

-Our phone number, if you want to be on the program, and I intended.
+Our phone number, if you want to be on the program, and I intended, I really did, until I got sidetracked in the last hour.

 I intended to get the phone calls in the last hour.

-I'm trying to turn over new leaf and make sure to do that in the first hour of every busy broadcast.
+I'm trying to turn over a new leaf and make sure to do that in the first hour of every busy broadcast.

-So uh if you're on hole, just hang in there, be tough, be patient, because your golden opportunity, your big showbiz break, is soon coming up.
+So if you're on hole, just hang in there, be tough, be patient, because your golden opportunity, your big showbiz break, is soon coming up.

-Now, before I move on to this Daily B stuff, I've got some sound bites associated with this Lewinsky stuff that I that I want to get out of the way, intended to get to those in the last hour as well.
+Now, before I move on to this daily bee stuff, I've got some sound bites associated with this Lewinsky stuff that I want to get out of the way.

 She's 41.

-Thanks to the internet and a website that at the time was scarcely known outside of Washington DC, but a website most of us know today called the Drudge Report.
+Thanks to the internet and a website that at the time was scarcely known outside of Washington, D.C., but a website most of us know today called the Drudge Report, within 24 hours, I became a public figure, not just in the United States, but around the entire globe.

 As far as major news stories were concerned, this was the very first time that the traditional media was usurped by the internet.